-Depending on your budget, you can either rent a card payment machine for your small business or purchase it outright.
-The latter will likely pay off in the long run, while renting as part of the merchant account can save you money upfront.
+Depending on your budget, you can either buy or rent a credit card payment machine for your small business.
+The latter will likely pay off in the long run, while epos rentals in general can save you money upfront.

 Card machine rental can cost around £20-30 per month, while buying one outright requires an investment of £100-300.